-At the end of their S6 year, the seniors take National Examinations in their 3 combination subjects, entrepreneurship and General Paper.
+At the end of their S6 year, the seniors take National Examinations in their 3 combination subjects, entrepreneurship and General Studies and Communication Skills.
 Each science subject has 2 separate exams, so the PCB girls take a total of 8, 3-hour exams over 10 days.
-In 2018 the indigenous language, Kinyarwanda, will be added as a 9th National Exam.

 School Schedule, Daily Flow

-The girls wake up around 5:00 am before their first “preps” at 6:00 am.
+The girls wake up around 5:45 am before their first “preps” at 6:15 am.
 Breakfast is served starting at 7:00 am, although the volunteers/faculty typically eat once the girls are off to class at 7:30am.
-There are 7 periods in a day, ending at 3:30 pm, with lunch in between from 11:50- 12:40 pm.
+There are up to 7 periods in a day, ending at 3:30 pm, with lunch in between from 12:05- 12:50 pm.
 Student clubs take place 2-3 days a week, sports another 2-3 days a week, and on Wednesdays, the girls have either advisory or “jobs,” where they clean the campus spaces.
-Dinner is served at 6:00 pm, and the girls have night preps from 7:00 - 9:30 pm.
+Dinner is served at 6:00 pm, and the girls have night preps from 7:00 - 9:00 pm.

 Depending on your project and responsibilities, your weekends will be free for you to travel around Rwanda or relax at the school.
 The students typically plan activities such as fashion shows or cultural nights or are busy studying on the weekend.
 For volunteers, there can be less to partake in.
 After a busy work week immersed in the school, volunteers find it very healthy and rejuvenating to leave for the weekends.
 It is easy to take the bus to a nearby city named Nyamata, or take a bit of a longer bus ride into the city of Kigali, where there is lots to do.
 It is strongly encouraged for volunteers to use the weekends to relax and re-energize.